-Explore the two main reasons you may want to use lecithin in your cannabis cooking and explore when you should and shouldn't use lecithin when making your own edibles at home.
+Are you ready to make your own infused oil or edibles but feel hung up on whether or not you need to add lecithin?
+Discover the two main reasons you may want to use lecithin in your cannabis cooking and learn when you should – and shouldn’t – use lecithin when making your own edibles at home.

-- Two reasons to use lecithin in recipes
+- Two good reasons to use lecithin in recipes

 - Recommendations for where to buy lecithin